 Fewer flat spots, due to light accelerator pressure, and therefore no over-fueling, that can affect combustion.

 Higher rpm, because of the greater air density from the Surbo going into the engine.
 In other words, there is higher air compression.
-The result is faster acceleration, with the engine routinely reaching 4500 rpm to 6000 rpm with just half pressure on the accelerator, and in D mode!
+The result is faster acceleration, with the engine sometimes reaching 4500 rpm to 6000 rpm with just half pressure on the accelerator, and in D mode!
 The max rpm depends on the gearbox program.

-Easy gear kick down with just a light tap on the accelerator, because the Surbo's higher density air is on standby.
+Easy gear kick down with just a slight blip on the accelerator, because the Surbo's higher density air is on standby.
 More air is necessary when a lower gear comes, with its higher engine rpm.
 To illustrate, at 80 kph in 4th gear, press a bit more on the accelerator and see 3rd gear selected, and if you want 2nd gear albeit at 5000 rpm, just repeat.
 To change up, just release the accelerator a little.

 Higher top speed, because the accelerator never needs to be floored, so that air suction is never depleted and acceleration can continue in each gear.
 This also means more momentum for easy cruising and hill climbing.